ethicalhub/100-days-of-dsa/Basics/day1/Intro.md

 3. Implement a function that checks if a number is even or odd.
 4. Loop through an object and log all key-value pairs.

-More questions are present in the same folder...
+More questions with solutions are present in the same folder...
 ---

 ✅ **Done for Day 1**